Beginners Guide to Processing Film Posted On 30th March 2017 To Beginner Series & Film

 The film developer, stop bath and fixer we recommend for beginners are all liquid concentrate chemistry and as such are easy to prepare.
 However, we still advise wearing protective glasses and suitable protective clothing.

-Chemistry should be handled where there is adequate ventilation and always avoid surfaces where food is kept/prepared.
-It is well worth taking a few minutes to read our Health and Safety section which gives advice and guidance on the safe use and disposal of chemistry.
+Chemicals should be handled where there is adequate ventilation and always avoid surfaces where food is kept/prepared.
+It is well worth taking a few minutes to read our Health and Safety section which gives advice and guidance on the safe use and disposal of chemicals.

-When preparing chemistry always check the labels on the bottle and refer to the technical data sheets for each product which can be found on this website.
-Each chemistry item needs to be diluted as per the instructions on the bottle and the developing tank you use will advise on the quantity you need to make.
+When preparing chemicals always check the labels on the bottle and refer to the technical data sheets for each product which can be found on this website.
+Each chemical needs to be diluted as per the instructions on the bottle and the developing tank you use will advise on the quantity you need to make.

-Always ensure the chemistry is mixed well when adding the water for dilutions using a stirring spoon.
+Always ensure the chemical is mixed well when adding the water for dilutions using a stirrer.
 The added water should be as close as possible to the processing temperature to be used - typically this will be 20C (68F).

 For an explanation on how to dilute our recommended chemicals see our beginners guide.